 Oak Hill Psychological Services (OHPS) offers psychotherapy and assessment services for children, tweens, adolescents, adults and families.

-Currently, our staff is comprised of five clinicians, a Clinical Psychologist, a Licensed Clinical Social Worker, two therapists in training, and a Physician’s Assistant in Psychiatry.
+Currently, our staff is comprised of five clinicians, a Clinical Psychologist, a Licensed Clinical Social Worker, a Licensed Professional Counselor, a Supervisee in Social Work and a Resident in Counseling.
 Our practitioners have extensive education, training and experience in clinical practice.

 Meet Our Providers